 Alcohol gets a bad rep, and is certainly one of the most abused substances in the world.
 It can become a serious problem when it interferes with your personal/social life and well-being.
 To enjoy it we need to exercise moderation and self-control.

-Before you give it up, use our Ultimate Keto Alcohol Guide to help navigate your way through your local bar and become a keto connoisseur.
+Before you give it up, use our Ultimate Keto Alcohol Guide and our Keto Cocktails in Five recipes to help navigate your way through your local bar, easily make your own classic keto-fied cocktails and become a keto connoisseur.

 How and Why Alcohol Affects Us

-Alcohol is actually the fourth macronutrient, providing our body with 7 calories per gram.
-Read all about macronutrients to familiarize yourself.
+“…alcohol molecules slow down signals from the brain for actions such as walking and talking” Alcohol is actually the fourth macronutrient, providing our body with 7 calories per gram.
+If you aren’t familiar with macronutrients, you can read more about macronutrients here.
 Since alcohol is not needed for survival and is considered toxic to humans, it’s ignored under this umbrella of essential macronutrients.